iirvine/leaflet-backbone-test/README.md

 Leaflet/Backbone Faff-About
 ===========================

 Messing around with a leaflet/backbone/require stack.
-See it running at http://iirvine.github.com/leaflet-backbone-test/index.html
+Look at the pretty dots at http://iirvine.github.com/leaflet-backbone-test/index.html